 Customize to make this flavor- Cookie base (include 1/2 tablespoon of cocoa powder mixed into the batter) + 1/4 teaspoon of a granulated sweetener of choice on top.

 Copycat Lenny & Larry’s Complete Cookies (10 Flavors) Base Recipe-

 Copycat Lenny & Larry's Complete Cookies (10 Flavors!)

-- Preheat the oven to 350 degrees Fahrenheit and line a small baking tray with parchment paper and set aside.
+- Preheat the oven to 180C/350F and line a small baking tray with parchment paper and set aside.

 - In a small mixing bowl, add your dry ingredients and mix well.
 Add your wet ingredients (and any customizable add-ins) and mix very well, until a crumbly texture remains.
 Using a tablespoon, add liquid of choice until a thick batter is formed.

 - Form two small balls and press cookies onto the lined cookie sheet or baking tray.
 Top with any customizable add-ins and bake for 8-10 minutes, until cookie looks just cooked and still soft.
 Remove from oven and allow to cool completely.